igorbasko01/exercise-management/README.md

 ## App Screenshots

 Below are some example screenshots of the app.
-Replace these placeholders with actual screenshots as needed.

 ![Screenshot 1](images/exercise_definition.png)
 ![Screenshot 2](images/sets_management.png)